-Update Nov 2022: I've recently released Presenting, an app that helps make your launch videos more engaging and captivating.
+Update: I've now released Presenting, an app that helps make your launch videos more engaging and captivating.

 Check out this demo video, which was made entirely using the app itself, without any post-processing or editing applied:

 With launching WriteMapper 2, I wanted a snazzy video to help promote it.
 Despite having no prior experience, I set out to make one.

 In keeping with the format of sharing DIY projects, here's the result first:

 Not bad for a half day of work from a first-timer like me, right?

 In this article, I'll be sharing the steps taken and tools used to create it, so you can do the same for your own product launches.

 As with any other instance of trying to do something for the first time, I looked for examples that I could learn from and emulate in trying to achieve the desired end product.

 Cultured Code launched their Apple Design Award winning app, Things 3 with this professionally made promo video.
 And it is such a thing of beauty!

 The clip's clean and minimalist vibe is good news, as it's something that I can reasonably try to emulate in my own promo video.